ChristinChen233/VA-System/README.md

 2. Analyze high-dimensional data using methods such as parallel category graph, one way anova test.
 3. Visualization system (website): Utilize technologies like Dash, plotly.express, HTML, and JavaScript to implement dynamic data analysis visulisations
 4. The complete data report is available for access in the file named 'report.pdf'.
+The whole project, included codes, report writing, analysis, data storytelling are completed by Ruoshui Chen

 ## Manual
 1. git clone the repository